spaceandtimelabs/blitzar-rs/docs/commitments/update_commitments.md

 commitments = commitments + partial_commitments;
 ```

-2. If the data input is a [SparseSequence](../sequence/struct.SparseSequence.html), then:
+2. If the data input is a [crate::sequences::SparseSequence], then:

 ```text
 let partial_commitments = CompressedRistretto::zero();